Back to top

 If You Go

 Camping is available at tent and RV sites, as well as in the rustic Madrone Cabins.
-Tent camping costs $35 per night, cabins cost $100 per night.
+Tent camping costs $35 per night and cabins $100 per night.
 Campsites and cabins are available on a first-come, first-served basis from late September through March; reservations are required during the spring and summer.
+Camping reservations are usually booked up well in advance, but you can often fine one-night sites or walkups available on the Reserve California website.

 Restrooms, drinking water, and picnic facilities are available in the park.
 Weather can vary in West Marin, so dress in layers and pack a fleece jacket or sweatshirt in case it's chilly in the woods.
 Most of the picnic areas and trails around Camp Taylor are shaded.
 You'll also see plenty of poison oak around the park, so stay on the trails to avoid contact.